Chart Color Schemes

 Moranbah is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Moranbah, as per the latest Census evaluation, 81.9% of dwellings were houses while 18.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro Qld's figures of 86.1% houses and 13.8% other dwellings.
-Home ownership in Moranbah stood at 8.8%, with mortgaged dwellings at 19.8% and rented ones at 71.3%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average, while the median weekly rent was $111 compared to Non-Metro Qld's $200.
-Nationally, Moranbah's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Moranbah's dwelling structure, as per the latest Census, consisted of 81.9% houses and 18.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 86.1% houses and 13.8% other dwellings.
+Home ownership in Moranbah was at 8.8%, with mortgaged dwellings at 19.8% and rented ones at 71.3%.
+The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average.
+The median weekly rent figure was $111, compared to Non-Metro Qld's $200.
+Nationally, Moranbah's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing